The Dark Side of Responsibility – Owning Your Shadow Without Self-Blame

 In contrast, many people who strongly desire to take responsibility for their lives fall into another mistake: They conflate taking responsibility with self-blame.

-In other words, they’re taking too much responsibility for everyone and everything all of the time.
+In other words, they’re taking too much responsibility for everyone and everything all the time.

 They feel overwhelmed by this crushing weight and paralyzed by the fear of making the slightest mistake, as they believe everything is their fault all the time.